tophefo/IpCamera/README.md

 If this binding becomes popular, I can look at extending the frame work to support:

-RTSP Video streams and using FFMPEG for conversions.
+RTSP Video streams (some work is already done and ffmpeg gives some support too).

 Auto find and setup cameras on your network.